Jewish cuisine: Geographical dispersion

-The hearty cuisine of Ashkenazi Jews was based on centuries of living in the cold climate of Central and Eastern Europe, whereas the lighter, "sunnier" cuisine of Sephardi Jews was affected by life in the Mediterranean region.
+The hearty cuisine of Ashkenazi Jews was based on centuries of living in the cold climate of Central and Eastern Europe, whereas the lighter, "sunnier" cuisine of Sephardi Jews was influenced by life in the Mediterranean region.

 Each Jewish community has its traditional dishes, often revolving around specialties from their home country.
 In Spain and Portugal, olives are a common ingredient and many foods are fried in oil.
 The idea of frying fish in the stereotypically British fish and chips, for example, was introduced to Britain by Sephardic Jewish immigrants.
 In Germany, stews were popular.
 The Jews of Netherlands specialized in pickles, herring, butter cakes and bolas (jamrolls).
 In Poland, Jews made various kinds of stuffed and stewed fish along with matza ball soup or lokshen noodles.
 In North Africa, Jews ate couscous and tagine.

 Thus, a traditional Shabbat meal for Ashkenazi Jews might include stuffed vine leaves, roast beef, pot roast, or chicken, carrots tzimmes and potatoes.
 A traditional Shabbat meal for Sephardi Jews would focus more on salads, couscous and other Middle-Eastern specialties.